Early examples of biotechnology include breeding animals and crops, and using microorganisms to make cheese, yoghurt, bread, beer and wine.

 Early pioneers ofmated organisms with desirable traits to enhance these traits in their offspring.
-They found that selective breeding could improve yields and productivity.
 Selective breeding pioneers were manipulating the of organisms, without even realising it.

 Corn is a dramatic example of a plant that has been enhanced by selective breeding to become a better source of food.
 Early teosinte plants (about 5000BC) had small cobs with few kernels, but by 1500AD, the corn cobs were more than 5 times the size and packed full of sweet, juicy kernels.

 Dog breeds are another example of selective breeding.
 There are more than 100 breeds of dog, all resulting from selective breeding.
 Dogs were bred for specific jobs and to enhance traits such as size, shape, agility and colour, resulting in breeds from the tiny Chihuahua to the Great Dane.

 A monk named Gregor Mendel identified genes as the unit of inheritance in 1865.
 It took another 90 years of research before the structure of modern biotechnology..
 This discovery was the beginning of